 The United States Interagency Council on Homelessness released a report focusing on strengthening partnerships between law enforcement and homelessness service systems.
 In the brief, the authors note that as first responders, law enforcement officers are frequently dispatched to address situations involving homelessness-related health emergencies or public safety challenges.
 In many communities, law enforcement agencies can be one of the few, if not the only, public agencies in regular contact with people experiencing homelessness.
 Lack of access to regular care for mental and physical health conditions and substance use disorders among people who are unsheltered can lead to frequent 911 calls, driving emergency, medical, and police responses.
-Implementing model actions involving partnerships between law enforcement and homelessness service providers can create coordinated strategies for responding.
+Implementing model actions involving partnership between law enforcement and homelessness service providers can create coordinated strategies for responding.
 Agencies can acknowledge the unique roles each provider plays in order to find common ground.
 Strategies included in the report support collaborative efforts to better understand each other and to address unsheltered homelessness, while reducing related contact with law enforcement.
 The following strategies should be considered in an effective approach: Developing shared goals, clearly define roles, and engaging other critical stakeholders; using data to understand needs and assess progress; aligning laws and ordinances to support the goals of the partnership; equipping law enforcement officers and their homelessness services system counterparts with protocols and training; and diverting people from the criminal justice system while supporting long-term stabilization.
-Crisis Intervention Teams are a supported best practice by a variety of mental health organizations, including the National Alliance of Mental Illness (NAMI) and Substance Abuse and Mental Health and Services Administration (SAMHSA).